mdeliso97/Security/README.md

 # Crypto 8-bit

-Welcome to Crypto 8-bit project, a cryptology project
+Welcome to the Crypto 8-bit project!

+## What is Crypto 8-bit

+Crypto 8-bit is a small utility program that guides and helps users to encrypt/decrypt files or folders by using some of the most used ciphers nowadays: ECB, CBC, GCM, RSA, and RSA OAEP.
+The program gives the user full choice of the encryption approach, namely Symmetric Encryption or Asymmetric Encryption.

+## How to use Crypto 8-bit

+#### Guide through the UI

+TBD

+#### Example use Case

+TBD

+#### Further Insights

+TBD

 ## Instructions to getting started with the project

-The Crypto 8-bit program has a main file which is called  ```cryptology.py```.
+The Crypto 8-bit program has a main file called  ```cryptology.py```.
 The program, when started has an interactive GUI that allows Users to encrypt or decrypt by selecting their preferences between symmetric cipher and asymmetric cipher.

 The ```codificator.py``` and ```RSA_Keygen.py``` are utility classes, the first one holds methods to decode or encode from string or integer to byte format by taking the text file as input, depending on the needs.
 The second class becomes fundamental for the asymmetric cipher to produce keys.
 If the User does not have a public and private key, he can through the ```keygen``` button in the GUI generate a pair.